 Capital One® Quicksilver® Cash Rewards Credit Card - This is a straightforward cash back rewards credit card – you will earn 1.5% cash back for each of your purchases.
 No rotating categories or sign ups, you simply earn a fixed cash back reward per dollar spent.
 The cash sign-up bonus is also up for grabs – you can get $150 after you spend $500 on purchases within three months of account opening.
 Cash back rewards won’t expire for the life of the account and there is no limit to how much you can earn.
 In addition, you will get 0% intro APR on purchases and balance transfers for nine months.
 When the zero intro period is over, your interest will rise to the standard APR.
 The Quicksilver card has no annual fee and no foreign transaction fees.

-Citi ThankYou® Premier Card – This is a travel-oriented credit card.
+Citi ThankYou® Premier Card – This is also a travel-oriented credit card.
 It allows to earn generous rewards that can be redeemed for travel, gift cards or cash.
+For a start, new cardmembers can try qualifying for the card’s sign-up bonus offer – 50000 bonus ThankYou® Points.
+To get this offer, you will need to spend $4000 in purchases within the first 3 months of account opening.
+After that you can continue earning rewards on purchases.
 The card gives 3x points on travel purchases, including gas purchases, 2x points on dining out and entertainment, and 1x points on all other purchases.
-The annual fee is $0 the first year, and $95 thereafter.
-A good thing for travelers is that there are no foreign transaction fees on purchases.
+The annual fee is $0 but only for the first year, it will be $95 thereafter.
+But the good thing for travelers is that there are no foreign transaction fees on purchases.